Our church is served by a ministry team. The team includes our ordained ministers, Brent and Rory,

 03 684 7511

 Lois is caring and creative.
-Involved in many areas of church life, she leads our monthly Celtic worship and several services in rest homes.
-She also has a strong pastoral heart.
+Involved in many areas of church life, she is our pastoral elder, coordinating the care of our congregation.
+She is also strongly involved in leading worship in our parish, in small churches around the district and several services in rest homes.

 03 686 1629